 If you’re a fan of live jazz, Sometime is unmissable for visitors to Kichijoji.
 This piano bar pulls in a crowd every night of the week with live performances and great food.
 Be sure to check it out if you’re in Kichijoji for the evening.

-Famous cat cafes in districts such as Akihabara and Shinjuku tend to get crowded really quickly, but there is also a nice cat cafe in Kichijoji!
-Pet cats and drink coffee at Carico Cat Cafe, a heaven for feline lovers!
+Famous cat cafes in districts such as Akihabara and Shinjuku tend to get crowded really quickly, but there are also several cat cafes in Kichijoji!
+Pet cats and drink coffee at Calico Cat Cafe, or Temari no Ouchi, heaven for feline lovers!

 Kichijoji’s Yokocho is a group of alleys overflowing with bars and small shops, and a great place to explore in the evening.
 It’s not only home to restaurants and bars, but also souvenir shops, salons, and even fortune tellers!
-If you have a couple of hours to spare, spend it walking around this interesting alley and see what adventures you come across.
+If you have time, spend it walking around this interesting alley at night and see what adventures you come across.

-This cool shop is built in a garage style with a Volkswagen bus in the front.
+This cool shop is built in a garage style with a Volkswagen bus in the front that is basically the kitchen.
+More of a stand than a shop, it also offers take-away pizzas.
 All of their freshly-baked pizzas are just 500 yen, and as the restaurant is family-run, it’s pretty friendly and quirky!
 If you’re in the mood for pizza, definitely check this store out.

 Most people think of Ueno when it comes to zoos in Tokyo, but there is also a small place to see animals in Kichijoji!
 It’s slightly different from a regular zoo because it mostly exhibits local wildlife and tropical birds, not larger and more exotic animals.
 It’s more like a petting zoo, where you can also hold guinea pigs and rabbits.
 Nearby, there is also a sculpture museum, a small library, and a botanical garden.

 Ever heard of Japanese manga cafes?
 If you find that you’d like to relax without leaving Kichijoji, bad weather spoils your plans, or you missed the last train, a manga cafe, also sometimes called an internet cafe, is a perfect place to sit, use the internet, read, and enjoy a beverage.
-Media Cafe Popeye offers private booths and shared areas for you to use the internet and take a time out.
+Media Cafe Popeye is one of those cafes, offering private booths and shared areas for you to use the internet and take a time out.
 It’s open 24 hours a day.

 This small temple was founded in 1663 and is located right next to Sunroad.
 It’s a great place to find a little tranquility among the crowd.
 It gets really beautiful in the springtime with the blooming cherry blossoms and there are also gravestones and statues to see along the road leading to this holy building.
 The bon odori, or dancing festival, also takes place here every summer.